Air Combat 22

-is a 1995 combat fight simulator video game released by Namco for arcades.
+is a 1995 combat fight simulator video game developed and published by Namco for arcades.
 It is the sequel to Namco's 1993 arcade game Air Combat.
 Its name comes from it running on Namco's Super System 22 hardware.
 It was released as both a dedicated deluxe arcade cabinet, and as an arcade conversion kit for Air Combat.

-On July 3, 2025, the game was re-released for the first time by Hamster Corporation as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as the Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S on July 3, 2025.